Send the link below via email or IMCopy

 Transcript of Intro to the Elements of Art

-LINE is a mark made by an
+LINE is a mark with length and direction,

 CONTOUR LINE is the outline or

 Implied Line- Lines are not actually seen.

 LINE can trick your eyes and create optical illusions